teckwan/dotfiles/README.md

 # teckwan's dotfiles

-A repository to keep track of my dotfiles for preferred configuration.
+A repository to keep track of my preferred configuration.